tabaddor/av-swe-guide/README.md

 - **Classification Problems:** A machine learning task that involves discrete valued output ("boy" or "girl"; "dog" or "cat").
 - **Regression Problems:** A machine learning task that involves continuous/numerical valued output ("find the expected housing price given this data")
 - **Gradient Descent:** An optimization algorithm for finding the local minimum of a differentiable function.
 When we say machine learning algorithms involve slow altering of a function (hypothesis) to converge to the optimal output, we are referring to this idea of gradient descent.
-- **Deep Learning:** A subset of machine learning that bases its methods off of artificial neural networks with representation learning.
+- **Deep Learning:** A subset of machine learning that bases its methods off of artificial neural networks, loosely inspired by the human brain.
 - **Neural Network:** Algorithms based off the biological neural networks, designed to mimic the way the human brain operates.
 Neural networks are meant to adapt to input and generate the best possible result without needing to redesign the machine learning model/algorithm.
 - **Convolutional Neural Network:** A class of neural networks applied to visual imagery such as object detection.
 - **Stochastic Gradient Descent:** A deterministic approximation to gradient descent.
 Much more effieicnt algortihm that iteratively computes gradient descent as traditionally defined.

 # 5. State Estimation and Localization #